Combinatorial Topological Models for Phylogenetic Networks and the Mergegram Invariant: Introduction

-\paragraph{Persistent homology diagrams} As discussed above, the dendrogram is the main model describing the evolution of species in phylogenetics, and it is heavily used in the hierarchical clustering of datasets (viewed as finite metric spaces).
+\textbf{Persistent homology diagrams} As discussed above, the dendrogram is the main model describing the evolution of species in phylogenetics, and it is heavily used in the hierarchical clustering of datasets (viewed as finite metric spaces).
 Due to their combinatorial nature, dendrograms can neither be directly vectorized nor used in a machine learning pipeline.
-However, in the case of single-linkage hierarchical clustering there is a process called the \emph{Elder-rule} which extracts a \emph{persistence diagram} from the single linkage dendrogram as in \cite[Defn.~3.7]{curry2018fiber}.
-Persistence Diagrams are multisets of points in the extended plane $(\R \cup \{ \infty \})^2$.
+However, in the case of single-linkage hierarchical clustering there is a process called the \emph{Elder-rule} which extracts a \emph{persistence diagram} from the single linkage dendrogram as in \cite{curry2018fiber}*{Defn.~3.7}.
+Persistence Diagrams are multisets of points in the extended plane $(\R \cup \{ \infty \})^2$ and they have been the main focus of the research field of Topological Data Analysis (TDA) \cite{chazal2009proximity}.
 The persistence diagram obtained in this way corresponds to the $0$-dimensional persistent homology diagram with respect to the \emph{Vietoris-Rips filtration} of the dataset.
 This is a special case of the more broad method of $p$-dimensional persistent homology diagrams of filtrations, which capture the evolution of $p$-dimensional cycles across the filtration of the dataset \cite{edelsbrunner2022computational}.

-\paragraph{The mergegram of a dendrogram} Persistent homology diagrams will not always be able to distinguish different metric spaces (see Fig.~\ref{fig:dendrogram_persistence_mergegram}).
+\textbf{The mergegram of a dendrogram} Persistent homology diagrams will not always be able to distinguish different metric spaces (see \textit{Fig.~\ref{fig:dendrogram_persistence_mergegram}}).
 In \cite{elkin2020mergegram}, the authors considered a new invariant for datasets, called the \emph{mergegram}.
 The mergegram is defined for every dendrogram as the multiset of interval lifespans of the blocks of the partitions across the dendrogram (in other words, the multiset of the intervals of all the edges in the underlying tree of the dendrogram); in the case of datasets, the mergegram associated with a dataset is the mergegram of the single linkage dendrogram of the dataset.
-In particular, the authors showed that the mergegram is stronger invariant than the $0$-dimensional persistent homology diagram of datasets, i.e. if two metric spaces have the same mergegram then they have the same $0$-dimensional persistence diagrams, but not vice versa (see Fig.~\ref{fig:dendrogram_persistence_mergegram}).
+In particular, the authors showed that the mergegram is a stronger invariant than the $0$-dimensional persistent homology diagram of datasets, i.e. if two metric spaces have the same mergegram then they have the same $0$-dimensional persistence diagrams, but not vice versa (see \textit{Fig.~\ref{fig:dendrogram_persistence_mergegram}}).